Thank you for supporting our small family run business

 Nature’s Antioxidant Shield

 The brain makes up only about 2% of the body’s weight but uses nearly 20% of its oxygen.
-That high energy demand produces free radicals, unstable molecules that can damage brain cells over time through a process called oxidative stress.
+That high energy demand produces free radicals ,unstable molecules that can contribute to oxidative stress over time.

-Raw honey is rich in polyphenols, plant-based antioxidants such as quercetin and caffeic acid.
-These natural protectors help neutralize free radicals and keep your neurons healthy.
+Raw honey naturally contains polyphenols, plant-based antioxidant compounds such as quercetin and caffeic acid.
+These compounds are being studied for their role in neutralizing free radicals and maintaining cellular balance.

-Research has shown that honey polyphenols protect against oxidative brain damage and support memory performance in both animals and humans.
+Research has examined honey polyphenols in relation to oxidative processes and cognitive performance in both animal and human models.

 Calming Brain Inflammation